Skip to content ↓

 How do we teach it?
 (Our implementation)

-Produce and model deep and meaningful interactions through the SHREC approach and encourage different forms of play and communication throughout the day.
-Communication and language being at the heart of every form of learning for EYFS children.
+Children develop their self-confidence, resilience and independence through PSED approaches and initiatives, as part of our adult-led groups and practitioners modelling deep and meaningful interactions.
+Adults embed and encourage different forms of play and communication throughout the day across our EY provision.
+Communication and language being at the heart of every form of learning for our children.

 Characteristics of Effective Learning: